BRP Melchora Aquino: History

-The ship was officially accepted into service less than two weeks after arriving in the Philippines.
+The ship was officially accepted into service less than two weeks after arriving in the Philippines, arriving on June 1, 2022.
 On June 12, 2022, the Philippine Coast Guard held the commissioning ceremony at the South Harbor.

 Melchora Aquino along with BRP Malapascua escorted the civilian-led mission to the West Philippine Sea between 26 May to 30 May 2025.

+In January 2026, the Melchora Aquino was deployed in SAR operations during the sinking of the MV Trisha Kerstin 3.

+In June 2026, the Melchora Aquino was involved in a Maritime Cooperative Activity (MCA) exercise with the US Coast Guard.